We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Hair loss is most commonly caused by your genetics and becomes more common in men and women with age.
 The second most common cause is telogen effluvium.
 This condition occurs when more of your hair enters the rest cycle, during which it falls out.

 If you’re experiencing hair loss that leads to bald spots, patchiness, or large clumps of hair coming out, you should see your primary healthcare doctor or a dermatologist for a diagnosis.

-Whether the hair loss you have is a result of a chronic or short-term health condition, there are things that you can do to protect the hair that you do have.
-Keep reading for tips on keeping hair healthy and strong.
+Whether your hair loss is the result of a chronic or short-term health condition, you can take action to protect the hair you have.
+Keep reading for tips on keeping your hair healthy and strong.

-You can follow a few hair hygiene tips to make your hair less likely to fall out.
+You can follow a few hair hygiene tips to improve your overall hair health and possibly prevent hair loss.

 Hair is flexible, but

 Using heat to style your hair leaves your hair follicle dehydrated and vulnerable to damage.
 Hair dryers, hair straighteners, and curling irons

 3. Don’t chemically treat or bleach your hair.